 Tom Koch pursued his Bachelor of Arts in Theater, with a minor study in History of Science, at University of Missouri-Kansas City.
 After being certified to teach in 1987 by the American Center for the Alexander Technique in New York, he was a pioneer in integrating the Alexander Technique with ballet movement and education, particularly for resolving chronic pain and repetitive injuries.
 He was for years the Alexander Technique teacher for William Forsythe’s groundbreaking Ballet Frankfurt (later the Forsythe Company).
 He has also taught group and private lessons for Netherlands Dance Theater, Tanztheater Wuppertal (Pina Bausch), the Dutch National Ballet, Sydney Dance Company, Chunky Move, La Biennale di Venezia College Danza, Codarts University, L’Artère, Studio 303, Henny Jurriëns Studio in Amsterdam, and many others.
 For twelve years, he has collaborated with his former student Anouk van Dijk to teach the annual One Body, One Career Intensive for dancers, first in Amsterdam and most recently in Melbourne.
 His work is not limited to dance, but includes a wide range of artists in all forms of dance, music and theater.
 He also has taught the technique to doctors, writers, scientists, secretaries, architects and police agents.
 In recent years, his private practice focuses mainly on helping those with chronic pain find improved movement and living strategies.
 Tom Koch has more information about his practice on his website Tomsterdam.

-Joy Davis is an Associate Professor of Dance at the Boston Conservatory, specializing in Countertechnique, experiential anatomy, and European dance theater trends.
+Joy Davis is an Associate Professor of Dance at the Boston Conservatory at Berklee, specializing in Countertechnique, experiential anatomy, and European dance theater trends.
 Joy began studying Countertechnique with Founder Anouk van Dijk in 2005 and completed two Countertechnique Teacher Training (CTTT) certifications in 2012 and 2016.
 She has been teaching Countertechnique across the USA since 2012 at amongst others American Dance Festival (Durham, NC), Gibney Dance (New York), MovingTarget (Boston), BodyVox (Portland, Oregon), Fact/SF (California), New Dialect (Tennessee), Mocean Dance (Halifax, Nova Scotia), and the Seattle Festival of Dance Improvisation.

 Her initiative joyproject produced seven collaborative and location-based dance evenings since it began in 2006.
 She was a Chicago Dancemakers Forum (CDF) Greenhouse Artist, a Choreographic Resident at the Workspace for Choreographers in Virginia, and has premiered further work through various presenters in Boston, Chicago, Nashville, Seattle, Philadelphia, and San Diego.
 Joy received an M.F.A. in choreography and performance from Smith College under the mentorship of Angie Hauser and has since taught as a visiting faculty member at Smith College, Wesleyan University, and Harvard University.